Version 6 - 10/03/2026 - Add final relay details

 walkers.

-taped with black/yellow tape which must not be crossed.
-Others may
+be taped with black/yellow tape which must not be crossed.

-also be unsafe to climb so please be sensible and do not take
+Others may also be unsafe to climb so please be sensible and do

 The large quarry in the north of the map is now in private

-A former quarry in the middle of the map will be taped.
+clear.
+A former quarry in the middle of the map will be

 Competitors take part at their own risk and are responsible for